magento/pagebuilder-docs/docs/viewports/pagebuilder-viewports.md

 - `default` - Viewport data defined for the `default` appearance of the `Products` content type.
 You can define similar nodes with unique names for your own content types.
 - `slidesToShow` - Viewport data to set the `slidesToShow` variables within the `preview.js` and `widget.js` components of the `Products` content type.
 You can define similar data with unique names for your own content types.

 As shown for the `Products` content type, you can define your own viewport data hierarchy to fit your needs.
-For example, if you have a custom content type called `testimonials`— which showed customer quotes (side-by-side) similar to how the `Products` carousel works — you could create a `viewport-data` node for the `mobile` viewport that looks like this:
+For example, if you have a custom content type called `testimonials`— which showed customer quotes similar to how the `Products` carousel works — you could create a new node in the `mobile` viewport called `viewport-data` node, as shown here:

 ```xml
 <!-- view.xml -->